Identity and Access Management for LXD

 );

+mTLS identities will be moved to the identities table.
 OIDC identities will be added to the identities table as soon as they authenticate with the LXD server.
-These identities will not be deleted (see Dangling identities).
+Deletion of OIDC identities will not be handled by the initial implementation of this specification (see Dangling identities).
+OIDC identities will be updated if their OIDC subject changes.

 {